 - Episode 99: How to Make PDF and Print Documents More User Friendly

 - Episode 71: How to Manage Client Revisions to Design Proofs

 A lot of designers use PDFs for design proofs.
 After all, you can export to PDF from any program, and PDF is cross-platform, so anyone can open it.
 So it’s a good choice for design proofs.
-But there’s a lot more you can do with Acrobat that you may not know about.
+But there’s a lot more you can do with Adobe Acrobat that you may not know about.

-Cool Acrobat Tips, Tricks and Features
+Time-saving Adobe Acrobat Tips, Tricks and Features

 1. Find out where a PDF originated from

 You can find out where a PDF originated from.

 A PDF always comes from some other program.
 No one just creates a PDF and starts typing in it and adding images.
 It comes from somewhere else—InDesign, Word, Excel, etc.

 You can figure out which program the PDF was exported from by going to File > Properties and then Description.
 It will show you the application and the version, if it was created on a Mac or PC, the date it was created and modified, and much more.

 I’ve found this helpful in a few situations such as when the client said they weren’t sure what application the file was created in and I needed the original file.
 That can help them find the document on their end—meaning if it was in Word, they created it, but if it came from InDesign, they’ll need to ask their designer for the file.